AleksaMCode/Enigma/README.md

 > <p align="justify"> I don't recomment ECB mode because it's not <a href="https://en.wikipedia.org/wiki/Semantic_security">semantically secure</a>.
 The only time it could be safe to use is if its used for encryption of data smaller than 128 bits when using with AES, Camellia or Twofish, or 64 bits when using with 3DES.</p>

 ### Asymmetric algorithm
 RSA cryptosystem is the only asymmetric algorithm implemented.
-It's used for symmetric key encryption and for generating a digital signature of files.
+It's used to encrypt symmetric keys and it's used for generating a digital signature of files.

 ### Hashing algorithms
 Hashing algorithms that are implemented in <b>Enigma EFS</b>.